Martin Romualdez: Tenure

-Romualdez authored House Bill No. 1039, which was enacted into law by President Benigno Aquino III as Republic Act No. 10754, or An act on expanding the benefits and privileges of people with disabilities.
+Romualdez authored House Bill No. 1039, which was enacted as Republic Act No. 10754, expanding benefits and privileges for persons with disabilities in the Philippines and improving their access to essential goods and services through VAT exemptions and statutory discounts.

 On July 10, 2020, Martin and his wife Yedda Marie Romualdez were among the 70 representatives who voted to reject the franchise renewal of ABS-CBN.

 House Speaker (2022–2025)

 Romualdez (right) during President Bongbong Marcos's first State of the Nation Address in 2022.

 Romualdez and his Malaysian counterpart, Speaker of the Dewan Rakyat Johari Abdul, in 2025.

 Romualdez was as Speaker of the House of Representatives elected in July 2022, receiving the votes of the 284 House members.
 During his speakership, Romualdez also assumed legislative caretaker roles for the majority of the vacated districts during the 19th Congress, such as Cavite–7th (later filled by Crispin Diego Remulla), Negros Oriental–3rd, Batangas–6th, Palawan–3rd, Palawan–1st, Cavite–4th, and Negros Occidental–3rd.

 In November 2022, Romualdez, along with six other lawmakers, filed House Bill No. 6398 proposing the creation of the Maharlika Investment Fund, a sovereign wealth fund for the Philippines inspired by South Korea's Korea Investment Corporation.
 The proposal drew mixed reactions from economists and mostly negative reactions from the general public.

+In February 2025, election watchdog Kontra Daya tagged Tingog Sinirangan as among the party-list groups with ties to political dynasties in the Philippines, with its nominees being the wife and son of Romualdez.
+Kontra Daya said that more than half of party-list organizations vying for slots in the House of Representatives do not represent marginalized groups, having links to political dynasties, big business, or corruption cases.
+Tingog Sinirangan's candidacy deserves scrutiny, especially since House Speaker Romualdez is a cousin of President Bongbong Marcos, according to Kontra Daya.

+From 2023 to 2025, Romualdez received ₱14.4 billion of "allocable" funds from the national budget, which is the second highest amount approved by Congress for its members in the House of Representatives.
+"Allocable" funds have been criticized by the People’s Budget Coalition as a new form of pork barrel, since it goes to "politically determined projects that crowd out more equitable and accountable public spending".

+The Right to Know Right Now Coalition alleged that public funds went to massive corruption through congressional insertions and unprogrammed funds, which were channeled to flood-control projects that rose significantly in 2023 and 2024 while Romualdez was House Speaker, Zaldo Co was House Committee on Appropriations chair, Francis Escudero was Senate president, and Joel Villanueva was majority floor leader.